 MEDICAL LOSS RATIOS.
-Effective for plan years beginning on or after six months after enactment, issuers in the group and individual markets (including grandfathered health plans) are required to submit to the Secretary of HHS a report describing their medical loss ratios.
+Effective for plan years beginning on or after six months after enactment, issuers in the group and individual mar-

+There are numerous provisions affecting employer-sponsored plans.
+Note that employers are not required to offer their employees health insurance coverage.
+However, if they do so, there are substantive new rules governing such plans. kets (including grandfathered health plans) are required to submit to the Secretary of HHS a report describing their medical loss ratios.
 In simplified form, this is a rule that requires a certain amount of total premium revenue to be paid out to policyholders in the form of benefits.
 The rule is expressed as the ratio of incurred loss (or incurred claims) plus the loss adjustment expense (or change in contract reserves) relative to earned premium revenues.